mnellemann/hmci/README.md

     docker exec -it influxdb influx

 ### Grafana for local testing

 Start the Grafana container, linking it to the InfluxDB container

     docker run --name grafana --link influxdb:influxdb --rm -d -p 3000:3000 grafana/grafana:7.1.3

-Configure a new InfluxDB datasource on **http://influxdb:8086** to talk to the InfluxDB container.
-The database must be created beforehand, this can be done by running the hmci tool.
+Configure a new InfluxDB datasource on **http://influxdb:8086** named **hmci** to connect to the InfluxDB container.
+The database must be created beforehand, this can be done by running the hmci tool first.
+Grafana dashboards can be imported from the **doc/** folder.